Skip to main content

 Overview

-Model Pricing is where you tell Barndoor how much each model costs per million input and output tokens.
-Barndoor uses your prices to:
+Model Pricing is where you control how much each model costs per million input and output tokens.
+Those prices drive every cost-aware feature on the platform:

-• record per-request estimated_cost values on every audit event (input cost, output cost, total)
+• per-request estimated_cost values on every audit event (input cost, output cost, total)

-• power per-team / per-user / per-model cost attribution in the Reporting area
+• per-team / per-user / per-model cost attribution in the Reporting area

-Pricing lives in the Barndoor portal under LLM Configuration → Model Pricing.
+Model Pricing lives in the Barndoor portal under LLM Management → Model Pricing.

 Model Pricing tab listing showing the badge set, Review updates banner, and history controls